 In December 2009, a second tier of economic regulation to be implemented in the four next largest leased federal airports was announced.
 Under the self reporting arrangements, Canberra, Darwin, Gold Coast and Hobart Airports disclose various pricing, quality of service and complaints handling procedures and outcomes through the airports' websites.

 The Inquiry found that Adelaide Airport had limited market power and the airport was removed from mandatory price and quality of service monitoring by the ACCC, effective 30 June 2012.
 Adelaide Airport reports on its pricing and quality of service outcomes under the second tier reporting system alongside Canberra, Darwin, Gold Coast and Hobart.

 Prices and the quality of services at the four major leased federal airports—Sydney, Melbourne, Brisbane and Perth—continue to be monitored annually by the Australian Competition and Consumer Commission (ACCC) in accordance with the Airports Act 1996 and Competition and Consumer Act 2010.
 Information and annual reports are available on the ACCC website.

 Quality of Service Monitoring of Airports

-As part of its Inquiry, the Productivity Commission recommended and the Government agreed that quality of service monitoring continue until June 2020.
+As part of its Inquiry, the Productivity Commission recommended that quality of service monitoring continue until June 2020.
 It also recommended that the objective criteria should be reviewed and updated by June 2013.
-The ACCC is undertaking the review, and will release a draft discussion paper in late 2012.
-The ACCC website can be accessed on the ACCC website.
+The ACCC completed its review and released its revised Guideline for quality of service monitoring at airports in June 2013.
+The ACCC Guideline can be accessed on the ACCC website.